aco-rt/Foundry-VTT-Oracle/Readme.md

 # Installing FoundryVTT on Oracle Free tier.

-## Step 1 : Create an Account on Oracle Free tier
+## Step 1 : Create an Account on Oracle Cloud.

 Its free to Create an account on [https://www.oracle.com/cloud/](https://www.oracle.com/cloud/)